Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 For most retakers, passing isn’t about studying more — it’s about preparing differently.

-Our SQE1 and SQE2 course packages include dedicated options for candidates resitting either FLK1 or FLK2, with textbooks, videos, podcasts, flashcards, summary notes, AI-powered feedback and structured exam-technique guidance built around realistic mock practice.
+Our course packages include dedicated options for candidates resitting SQE1, including candidates resitting either FLK1 or FLK2, or SQE2, with textbooks, videos, podcasts, flashcards, summary notes, AI-powered feedback, and structured exam-technique guidance built around realistic mock practice.